-Under this thematic area of NAPs, the under representation of women, political participation of persons with disabilities (PWDs) and direct participation of people and political parties in the election of Chief Executives have been consistently over looked.
+Under this thematic area of NAPs, the under representation of women, political participation of persons with disabilities (PWDs) and direct participation of people and political parties in the election of Chief Executives have been consistently overlooked.
 These issues of participation have been the target of civil society advocacy over several years.
 At long last the government has signaled its intention to accelerate actions on these issues.

-• Government commits to ensure progressive increase in women's political participation at all levels of government, provide opportunities for the political participation of Persons with Disabilities and legalized political party participation in district level elections.
+Government commits to ensure progressive increase in women's political participation at all levels of government, review the Constitution to allow election of MMDCEs in District level elections (either on partisan basis or non-partisan basis) and provide opportunities for the political participation of Persons with Disabilities.

-Ministry of Gender, Children and Social Protection, Ministry of Local Government, Decentralization and Rural Development, Office of the Attorney General and Ministry of Justice, National Council on Persons with Disability, National Identification Authority, Ghana Revenue Authority, National Information Technology Agency.
+Ministry of Gender, Children and Social Protection, Ministry of Local Government, Decentralization and Rural Development, Office of the Attorney General and Ministry of Justice, National Council on Persons with Disabilities, National Identification Authority, Ghana Revenue Authority, National Information Technology Agency.